Kebbe

 Kebbe is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters are in the town of Kebbe.
 The LGA shares a border with Zamfara State in the east and Kebbi State in the south and west.

 It has an area of 2618 km2 and a population of 124,658 at the 2006 census.

 The postal code of the area is 850.

+Climate

+The climate features a hot, unpleasant rainy season with predominantly cloudy skies and a blistering, partly cloudy dry season with temperatures ranging from 65°F to 103°F.